ausgat/johnsusedcars/README.md

 2. Call a method from the handler to run a SQL command (e.g. ch.getCars() will return a list of Car objects with each car relation's attributes as properties)

+## Tips

+- NetBeans handles a lot of the code for Swing form generation (Java files starting with "Frm").
+When you edit the code for those forms, don't be alarmed if NetBeans prevents you from editing certain sections (grayed out).
+It can be kind of funky sometimes.

 ## Contributors